rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > - Local Rust events, e.g., meetups

 > TODO anything more objective like asking about particular incidents or kinds of incidents?
+> **Survey Flow** If they indicated feeling unwelcome above:
+> ###You indicated that you did not feel welcome in the Rust community.
+Are there any details about your experience that you would like to share with us?
+>
 > TODO ask about blockers for participation?
+>

 ## Rust at work